cisco/mindmeld/docs/source/userguide/nlp.rst

       'penalty': 'l1'
    }

-It is also possible to give Workbench a hyperparameter grid instead of the exact values and let it search for the optimal settings.
-In such cases, the configuration needs to specify both the hyperparameter search grid and the settings for the selection methodology, as shown below.
+You can also provide a hyperparameter grid instead of exact values and let Workbench search for optimal settings.
+This type of configuration must specify both the hyperparameter search grid and settings for the selection methodology, as shown below.

 .. code:: python